 - 1. PRE RACE COVERAGE press articles and newsletters - 2.
 SLED AND TEAM IDENTIFICATION jackets, hats, trailer graphics - 3.
 RACE REPORT phone back home daily to a central contact - 4.
-POST RACE TEAM PHOTO AND REPORT take a camera - 5.
-THANK YOU LETTERS AND PRESENTATIONS remember your crew
+POST RACE TEAM PHOTO AND REPORT- take a camera - 5.
+THANK YOU LETTERS AND PRESENTA-TIONS - remember your crew

-- •Adjust the spring preload to get about 1.5 inches of sag from full extension to normal ride height with the driver on board. - .For more front end bite, use the 5/8 inch diameter sway bar. - •Steering ball joints should have as many jam nuts added as will fit between the tie rod and the ball joint.
+- Adjust the spring preload to get about 1.5 inches of sag from full extension to normal ride height with the driver on board. - For more front end bite, use the 5/8 inch diameter sway bar. - Steering ball joints should have as many jam nuts added as will fit between the tie rod and the ball joint.
 This helps prevent bending of the threaded portion of the ball joint.
-SWING ARM REINFORCEMENT - When high speed lake racing using full race carbides you may want to add additional strength to the production swingarms.
-Strap the swingarms as per attached sketch.
-Note 4130 chrome moly is used in the 1994/96 MX Z swingarm.